cosmo-ray/yirl/README.md

    snake["<type>"] = "snake" -- set the widget type
    snake.dreadful_die = 1 -- internal stuff
-   snake.hitWall = "snake:snakeWarp" -- which function to call when hit a wall (to make it me like snake2) snake.die = Entity.new_func("backToGame") -- what's happend when you die
+   snake.hitWall = "snake:snakeWarp" -- which function to call when hit a wall (to make it more like snake2) snake.die = Entity.new_func("backToGame") -- what's happend when you die
    snake.quit = Entity.new_func("backToGame") -- when your quit... (backToGame is sukeban function to return to game) snake.resources = "snake:resources" -- resource to describe snake sprites/characters